 Many businesses have critical data that needs to be protected.
-In fact, this sensitive data is frequently backed up and often stored on a network or hard drive, where several security measures are in place for protection.
+This sensitive data frequently undergoes backup and finds storage on a network or hard drive, with multiple security measures in place.
 As a result, the U.S. Department of Defense (DoD) created a program called the Cybersecurity Maturity Model Certification (CMMC) to establish a standardized model to certify a company’s level of security compliance.

 This certification is critical to those companies which work directly with the DoD.
 For more than 300,000 companies that are part of the federal supply chain, the CMMC certifies security levels to enable these partnerships.
 The CMMC ensures that these contractors secure sensitive information similarly to the United States government or other large organizations for more effective partnerships.

-However, CMMC requirements are not set in stone.
+However, CMMC requirements are subject to change.
 There is a temporary five-year phase-in period.
 During this time, CMMC compliance is only required for certain government contracts.
 Regardless, the CMMC has a significant impact on many organizations and businesses.
 Keep reading to learn more about how CMMC and how We Solve Problems IT can help your organization!

 The Purpose of CMMC

 Before understanding how the CMMC will help your business, it is important to understand its purpose.
-In 2017, the DoD required many contractors to complete what is known as a Plan of Actions and Milestones as well as a System Security Plan.
-This was meant to assess their cybersecurity per the standards NIST 800-171.
+In 2017, the DoD mandated many contractors to complete a Plan of Actions and Milestones as well as a System Security Plan.
+The purpose was to assess their cybersecurity according to NIST 800-171 standards.

 By 2019 the regulations were not being met, so the DoD commissioned new standards in response.
 These new standards are now known as the CMMC.
 Before this, contractors had to implement their own standards for storing data and generating their own protective services.
 Put simply, the CMMC introduced standards for data classification and security, assessed by a third-party for compliance.